luminous-software/start-page-plus/docs-source/features.md

 ![Feature Options](assets/images/options-settings.png)

+### Hide Recent Item Extensions

+This setting allows to either hide a project/solution's extension in the *Recent Items* list.

 ### Max Width

 The default value of 1175 should be fine for everyone, regardless of your monitor resolution.
 However if you'd like the contents of the _Start Page+_ window to be wider or narrower,

+### News Items to Display

+This setting will allow you to determine how many items are displayed in the *Developer News* list.

+The default value is 10.

 ### Recent Items to Display

 This setting will allow you to determine how many items are displayed in the *Recent Item* list.

 The default value is 50.

-### News Items to Display

-This setting will allow you to determine how many items are displayed in the *Developer News* list.

-The default value is 10.
+The default value is `true`.